Walker River Resources (CVE:WRR) Trading Down 19.1% – What’s Next?

-Walker River Resources Corp.
-(CVE:WRR – Get Free Report)’s share price dropped 19.1% on Tuesday .
-The stock traded as low as C$0.19 and last traded at C$0.19.
-Approximately 112,067 shares changed hands during trading, an increase of 81% from the average daily volume of 61,919 shares.
+Shares of Walker River Resources Corp.
+(CVE:WRR – Get Free Report) traded down 19.1% on Tuesday .
+The company traded as low as C$0.19 and last traded at C$0.19.
+112,067 shares were traded during trading, an increase of 81% from the average session volume of 61,919 shares.
 The stock had previously closed at C$0.24.

 Walker River Resources Price Performance